Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Aberration/Star-Masks/Scuttling-Star-Mask.md

 level: "5"
 levelOrdinal: "5th"
 role: "mook"
+mook: "yes"
 type: "aberration"
 initiative: "11"
 actions:
     - name: "Strangling tentacles +9 vs. PD"
-      desc: "5 damage, and 5 ongoing damage (damage also ends if the target is no longer engaged with the star-mask)<br/>[Group ability]C: Suffocating thoughts +10 vs. MD (one nearby enemy)—Until the end of the battle, if the target drops to 0 hp or below, it rejoins the fight as a 5th level star-mask cultist.
+      desc: "5 damage, and 5 ongoing damage (damage also ends if the target is no longer engaged with the star-mask)"
+    - name: "[Group ability] C: Suffocating thoughts +10 vs. MD (one nearby enemy)"
+      desc: "Until the end of the battle, if the target drops to 0 hp or below, it rejoins the fight as a 5th level [[Star-Mask-Cultist|star-mask cultist]].
 Converted player character star-mask cultists can be freed from their masks as a standard action by a character next to them.
 Use cultist stats and ignore the PC’s hit points and normal attacks and powers; some hand waving may be necessary here, be forgiving if the PCs spend serious resources to deal with the problem during combat."
 traits:
     - name: "Group ability"
       desc: "For every four star-masks in the battle (round up), one of them can use _suffocating thoughts_ once during the battle."